-In 2008, we supplemented our poetry list by initiating a series of fiction titles and in 2010 a series of non-fiction titles.
+In 2008, Autumn House supplemented our poetry list by initiating a series of fiction titles and in 2010 a series of nonfiction titles.
 These books receive the same attention to design and manufacture as our award-winning poetry titles.

 Please consider joining us by purchasing our books, encouraging their adoption as classroom texts or library resources, making a donation or bequest, volunteering your time, or participating in our annual poetry, fiction, and nonfiction contests.